Stefano-Sarina/tcpos-framework-sample/Frontend/docs/1-Registrations.md

 - Custom UI components
 - Plugins

-The registrations are performed using the _DailyPublicRegistrationContainer_ class provided by the _webdaily-core_ package.
+The registrations are performed using the _NextBOPublicRegistrationContainer_ class provided by the _backoffice-core_ package.